-Pheromones might perhaps operate by making the women feel more at ease with men, and/or more attractive to them or more attracted by them.
+Pheromones might work by making the women feel more at ease with men.
+And it may make them feel more attractive to them or more attracted to them.

 Pheromones and Attraction Experiments